aeriforme/pic_tests/PIC instructions/Spack on laptop.md

 -- gcc debian11-x86_64 ------------------------------------------
 gcc@10.2.1
 ```
-choose your favorite compiler (maybe latest version) and always use that
+choose your favorite compiler among those in your list (maybe latest version) and always use that

 install the packages you need, for example this lets you install cmake version 3.23.3 using gcc version 10.2.1
 ```